psychemedia/storytelling-notes/ross_on_wye.md

 A GLOUCESTERSHIRE WITCH

-STRANGE SOTRY FROM THE FOREST OF DEAN
+STRANGE STORY FROM THE FOREST OF DEAN

 SUPERSTITTON AND MADNESS.